Nonasymptotic control of the MLE for misspecified nonparametric hidden Markov models: Abstract

 \section{Abstract}

-We study the problem of estimating an unknown time process distribution using nonparametric hidden Markov models in the \emph{misspecified setting}, that is when the true distribution of the process may not come from a hidden Markov model.
+Finite state space hidden Markov models are flexible tools to model phenomena with complex time dependencies: any process distribution can be approximated by a hidden Markov model with enough hidden states.
+We consider the problem of estimating an unknown process distribution using nonparametric hidden Markov models in the \emph{misspecified setting}, that is when the data-generating process may not be a hidden Markov model.
 We show that when the true distribution is exponentially mixing and satisfies a forgetting assumption, the maximum likelihood estimator recovers the best approximation of the true distribution.
 We prove a finite sample bound on the resulting error and show that it is optimal in the minimax sense\---up to logarithmic factors\---when the model is well specified.